dice-project/DICE-Fault-Injection-Tool/README.md

 * High Disk I/O usage (Using Bonnie ++)
 * Stop service running on VM
 * Shutdown random VM from whitelist provided by user (Note the whitelist does not check if VM  exists or is a in a running state)
+* Call YCSB on VM running MongoDB to begin workload test.

 ### CommandLineParameters:
 usage: CommandLineParameters